georgebyte/georgebyte.com/_drafts/angular-architecture-for-larger-applications.md

 }
 {% endhighlight %}

 `CoffeeListView` is responsible for updating the state whenever `sort` query param is updated.
-It does this by subscribing to an observable of route's query params (`this.route.queryParams.subscribe(...)`) and then invoking store's `sortCandidates` method with `sort` query param value.
+It does this by subscribing to an observable of route's query params (`this.route.queryParams.subscribe(...)`) and invoking `this.store.sortCandidates` when necessary.

 Views should take care of doing the sync in reverse direction too.
 What this means is that whenever state in store is updated (and this update must be reflected in the URL), it is views that are responsible for making the new state persistent by updating the URL.
 In practice it looks like this: